-Home to more than 163 parks, the Huron River, gorgeous tree-lined streets, and so much more, Ann Arbor has countless natural features that made it one of the most desirable communities in America.
+Home to more than 163 parks, the Huron River, gorgeous tree-lined streets, and so much more, Ann Arbor has countless natural features that make it one of the most desirable communities in America.
 This page explores some of the activities underway to preserve many of these features.

 Urban Tree Planting

-A properly managed and diverse urban forest provides many environmental, economic and social benefits to the community.
-These community benefits include reducing stormwater runoff, improving water and air quality, increasing biodiversity and resiliency against invasive species, moderating summer temperatures, lowering utility costs, improving quality of life and beautifying the city.
-Learn more at the City's urban forestry page and by checking out our new 10,000 Trees Initiative, which can help you get trees for your property.
+A properly managed and diverse urban forest provides many environmental, economic, and social benefits to the community.
+These benefits include reducing stormwater runoff, improving water and air quality, increasing biodiversity and resiliency against invasive species, moderating summer temperatures, lowering utility costs, improving quality of life, and beautifying the city.
+Learn more on the City's urban forestry page and by checking out our 10,000 Trees Initiative, which can help you get trees for your property.